 Unfortunately, Google became less supportive as it doesn't use style tags anymore.

 If the recipient's email client doesn't support the font you used, the client will use fallback fonts you designated.
 Your backup plan leverages the web-safe fonts: Helvetica, Arial, Times New Roman.

 If you really want to use a particular font, there is still a shortcut: insert an image in your email.
 But not every email client will show images by default.

 I received this email without the image.
 I don't know if there was any CTA in the image, but maybe there was.

-Arial, Courier, Georgia, Helvetica, Tahoma, Times New Roman, Trebuchet, and Verdana are the default email fonts.
+Arial, Courier, Georgia, Helvetica, Tahoma, Times New Roman, Trebuchet, and Verdana are the default html email safe fonts.
 They are safe to use because they are installed on almost every device.
+Now when you have a top web safe fonts or email friendly fonts list, you can learn how to use them.

 There are two ways of using web fonts for your email design: you can download and host the font on your computer, or you can use a web font hosting service.

-Below, I'll talk a bit about the coding aspect of web fonts use in email, but if you would rather use a visual email builder that takes care of the coding for you, come and join our early testers.
+Below, I'll talk a bit about the coding aspect of web fonts use in email, but if you would rather use a visual email builder that takes care of the coding for you, come and join thousands of happy users.
+You can access it here for free.

 In Chamaileon, you will be able to configure which web fonts and fallback fonts you want to use on a company-wide, team-wide, or project-level basis, and our generator engine will take care of the email coding for you.

 Self-hosting the web font

 This is an excellent solution if you have the resources.
 Why?

 The disadvantage of self-hosting is that you have to pay to get those fonts and host them.
 But once you downloaded the fonts and host them on your computer, no third party will be involved.

 If the web hosting service goes down, you won't suffer the consequences.
 If this service suddenly stops, you could lose all your fonts and settings.